 Once you create a course, you’ll be presented with the curriculum builder.
 Here you can add sections, and under each section, you have your own lectures.

-Both Teachable and Podia have drip content feature for course sections.
+Both Teachable and Podia have drip content features for “sections”.

 You can consider dripping the sections of your training course over a period of time to ensure that students don’t binge-watch your lectures.

-And also, in both these platforms, you can set email announcements/notifications to the students whenever a new section/module is unlocked.
+And also, on both these platforms, you can set email announcements/notifications to the students whenever a new section/module is unlocked.
 This is a great feature to have.

-All the course creation features available with Podia are also present in teachable.
+All of the course creation features available in Podia are also present in Teachable.

 Teachable is not meant for selling digital products.
 It does not come with digital product delivery and all the other supportive features.

-However, podia is an All-in-One platform that comes with course creation, membership and also digital product selling.
+However, Podia is an all-in-one platform that comes with course creation, membership and also digital product selling.
 You can have dedicated sales pages for each of the products you create in them.